Seven requirements: Thai Representative Office

 - Purchase, order or pay goods on behalf of the head office or affiliated companies or any activities related to this.

-- Receive purchase orders from any person or juristic person.
+- Receive purchase orders from any individual or juristic person.

 - Provide after-sale-services concerning installation and maintenance.